KayWa7/gencg_h2501/readme.md

 <iframe src="https://editor.p5js.org/KayWa7/full/5qDxTFOEa" width="100%" height="450" frameborder="no"></iframe>
 {% endraw %}

-The code used is a patchwork of different sketches, overviewed and simplified by Gemini, looks as follows:
+The code used is a patchwork of different sketches, overviewed and simplified by Google Gemini AI, looks as follows:

 // ==========================================================